IvonJanssen/dissect-docs/docs/source/index.rst

 ----------

 In just a couple of seconds you can query a forensic image or even **shell-in**!
-This short animation shows how to retrieve deleted files from an suspicious machine and explore the contents of the machine through a shell...
+This short animation shows how to list deleted files from an suspicious machine and explore the contents of the machine through a shell...

 .. image:: /images/demo.gif